marycriv/presidential-bot/README.md

 # presidential-bot
 Twitter bot for the fictional presidential candidate, William Abbot.

+Utilizes Twitter API to POST to Twitter using randomized inputs.